The Proximal Robbins-Monro Method: Theory of the stochastic proximal point algorithm

 \TheoremMSE

-There are two main results in Theorem \ref{theorem:nonasymptotic}.
-First, if $H$ is strongly convex ($\delta=0$), then the rate of convergence of $\Ex{\thetaim{n}-\thetastar||^2}$ is $\bigO{n^{-\gamma}}$, which matches the rate of convergence for classic stochastic approximation under strong convexity \citep[Theorem 22, p.244]{benveniste1990adaptive}.
-Second, there is an exponential discounting of initial conditions $\zeta_0$ regardless of the specification of the learning rate parameter $\gamma_1$ and the Lipschitz parameter $L$.
-In stark contrast, in classic stochastic approximation there exists a term $\exp(L^2\gamma_1^2n^{1-2\gamma})$ in front of the initial conditions $\zeta_0$, which can make the approximation diverge numerically if $\gamma_1$ is misspecified with respect to the Lipschitz parameter $L$ \citep[Theorem 1]{moulines2011non}.
-Thus, as in the non-strongly convex case of Theorem \ref{theorem:deviance}, implicit stochastic approximation has similar asymptotic rates to classic stochastic approximation, but is also significantly more stable.
+There are two main results presented in Theorem \ref{theorem:nonasymptotic}.
+First, the rate of convergence for the expected errors, $\Ex(\|\thetaim{n}-\thetastar\|^2)$, is $\bigO{n^{-\gamma}}$, which matches the rate of convergence for classical stochastic approximation under strong convexity \citep[Theorem 22]{benveniste1990adaptive}.
+The best possible rate here is $O(1/n)$, which is also the minimax rate with strongly convex objectives.
+Second, there is an exponential discounting of initial conditions, $\zeta_0$, regardless of the specification of the learning rate parameter $\gamma_1$ and the Lipschitz parameter $L$.
+Another way to express this, is to consider the function $\omega_n = \log(\zeta_n/\zeta_0)$ under a noise-free setting~($\sigma^2=0$).
+By studying this function with respect to $\gamma_1$ (and other problem parameters, such as convexity) we can study stability.
+In particular, Theorem~\ref{theorem:nonasymptotic} shows that $\omega_n=-\log (1+2\gamma_1\mu) n^{1-\gamma}$.
+In contrast, in classical stochastic approximation, $\omega_n= L^2\gamma_1^2n^{1-2\gamma} - O(n^{1-\gamma})$, which can make the approximation diverge numerically if $\gamma_1$ is even slightly misspecified with respect to $L$ \citep[Theorem 1]{moulines2011non}.
+Thus, as in the non-strongly convex case of Theorem \ref{theorem:deviance}, the stochastic proximal point algorithm has similar asymptotic rates to classical stochastic approximation, but is also more stable.

+\remark{ When $\gamma=1$, misspecification of the learning rate parameter can indeed lead to arbitrary slowdown to a rate $O(\max\{n^{-1}, n^{-\log \kappa}\})$.
+This is also true for classical stochastic approximation~\citep[Theorem 1]{moulines2011non}, and is generally a feature of stochastic first-order methods.
+The key difference between the two procedures, as described above, is numerical stability.}